 Making a gluten free sourdough starter couldn’t be easier.
-Start with a few simple ingredients, a little time and patience, soon you’ll be making delicious homemade gluten free sourdough bread, pancakes, and waffles! vegan
+Start with a few simple ingredients, a little time and patience, soon you’ll be making delicious homemade gluten free sourdough, pancakes, and waffles! vegan

-I am eating gluten again, but through the development of this recipe, and consequently gluten free sourdough bread, the Vanilla And Bean community has shown interest.
+I am eating gluten again, but through the development of this gluten free starter, and consequently gluten free sourdough, the Vanilla And Bean community has shown interest.
 Also, I’ve created gluten free sourdough pancakes and waffles with this sourdough starter, using whole grain flours, that taste over the top!
 I’ll be sharing those soon as well.

 Gluten free sourdough starter is simple to make, but it took a bit of trial and error for me to get me to this point.
 While it’s similar to developing a glutenous sourdough starter, I found some gluten free flours to be more reliable than others in producing a consistent result.

 How to Make a Gluten Free Sourdough Starter:

 This simple recipe takes between 5-7 days to complete.
 Trust me when I say you’ll think about it more than the time it takes to make it: checking on it periodically, looking for bubbles, taking a whiff for a bit of that sweet and sour aroma we’re after.
 The key is patience and consistency.

 - DAY 1: In a medium glass bowl or jar, whisk buckwheat or brown rice flour with sweet rice flour and water.
 Lid or cover with a damp tea towel and set aside at room temperature 24 hours.